England women's cricket team in the West Indies in 2013–14

 The England women's cricket team toured the West Indies in October and November 2013.
 They first played in the 2013–14 West Indies Women T20 Tri-Series, against the West Indies and New Zealand, which was won by the West Indies.
-They then played the West Indies in three One Day Internationals, winning the series 2–0.
+They then played against the West Indies in three One Day Internationals (ODIs), winning the series 2–0.
+There was no result in the rain-affected first ODI, where only three overs could be bowled.